MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

     .. group-tab:: ``CTD_request_MeSHID_DATE.tsv``

-        This file contains the raw query results.
+        This file contains the **raw query results**.

     .. group-tab:: ``CTD_requestFiltered_MeSHID_DATE.tsv``

-        This file contains the filtered query results.
+        This file contains the **filtered query results**.
 You can filter raw query results according the number of publication associated to a chemical - gene association (``--nbPub`` parameter).
 This file is used for the analysis.